Hoshino-Yumetsuki/kumoya/packages/core/README.md

 ## Credits

+Kumoya was originally developed as a rolldown implementation for [Dumble](https://github.com/cordiverse/dumble), a TypeScript builder.
+Without Dumble, there wouldn't be Kumoya.

+This repository serves as an unofficial extension toolkit for [Yakumo](https://github.com/shigma/yakumo), a nested workspace manager.
+It's designed to integrate seamlessly with Yakumo's ecosystem while providing additional bundling capabilities.

 [pkgroll](https://github.com/privatenumber/pkgroll) is a similar project that inspired this one.
-It actually provides more features, such as
+It actually provides more features, such as:

 - `--watch`
 - `.d.ts` bundling
 - rollup-based minification (which is slightly smaller than esbuild)

-If you find kumoya not satisfying your needs, consider using pkgroll instead (better yet, open an issue or pull request to improve kumoya).
+If you find kumoya not satisfying your needs, consider using yakumo official toolset instead (better yet, open an issue or pull request to improve kumoya).

 Compared to pkgroll, kumoya is simpler and more focused on zero-configuration.
-Also, kumoya can be easily integrated into a monorepo with multiple packages, and can be further customized with esbuild options.
+Also, kumoya can be easily integrated into a monorepo with multiple packages, and can be further customized.

-[dumble](https://github.com/cordiverse/dumble) is the original project of this project, without it there wouldn't be kumoya